Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Additional experiments on tabular data

-For these experiments we use the predictive uncertainty of $\fhat$ as shown in Algorithm~\ref{algo:us}.
-In Figure~\ref{fig:main_exp}-Bottom we show the largest gains and losses of uncertainty sampling for query budgets $\nq \in \{\nseed, ..., \ntrans\}$, where $\ntrans$ is defined as the budget after which uncertainty sampling is always better than uniform sampling with probability at least $50\%$.
+For these experiments we use the distance to the decision boundary determined by the estimator $\fhat$ as shown in Algorithm~\ref{algo:us}.
+In Figure~\ref{fig:main_exp}-Bottom we show the largest gains and losses of M-AL for query budgets $\nq \in \{\nseed, ..., \ntrans\}$, where $\ntrans$ is defined as the budget after which M-AL is always better than PL with probability at least $50\%$.
 In other words, one can read $\ntrans$ off Figure~\ref{fig:all_p_al_worse} as the leftmost point on the horizontal axis for which the solid line intersects the horizontal dashed line.
 For datasets that never intersect the $50\%$ dashed line, we take $\ntrans=d/4$ conservatively.
-This is more advantageous for uncertainty sampling, as larger query budgets tend to lead to larger gains over uniform sampling.
+This is more advantageous for M-AL, as larger query budgets tend to lead to larger gains over PL.